iliyafaramarzi/Batch-Script-Document/README.md

+# What is this?
+This is a batch script document that helps you to learn batch script as fast as possible. you can find useful and important commands of batch script here.

-# Batch-Script-Document
+# How to Start?
-Here we have a list of important things in batch script with some useful and additional examples
+Just read it.